Brew (horse): Racing career

-A little known fact: Some time after winning the Melbourne Cup, Brew was spelled from racing and trained for duty as a police horse in Melbourne.
+Some time after winning the Melbourne Cup, Brew was spelled from racing and trained for duty as a police horse in Melbourne.
 He returned to racing but never found his previous form.

+Retirement

-Brew is now at Living Legends, the International Home of Rest for Champion Horses located in Woodlands Historic Park, Greenvale, Victoria, Australia.
-Since the death of 1999 winner Rogan Josh on 24 June 2022, he is both the oldest and the earliest winning of all the surviving Melbourne Cup winning horses.
+Brew retired to the Living Legends, the International Home of Rest for Champion Horses located in Woodlands Historic Park, Greenvale, Victoria, Australia.
+After the death of 1999 winner Rogan Josh on 24 June 2022, he became the oldest and the earliest winning of all the surviving Melbourne Cup winning horses.